Website icon Xpert.Digital

 Construction 2023 – Construction industry collapses – Housing construction in free fall – Image: yuttana Contributor Studio|Shutterstock.com

-We are currently facing major challenges in the construction industry caused by rising interest rates for construction financing, persistent inflation and reduced government subsidies.
-These factors have led to a noticeable decline in orders, which is 5.7% compared to the previous year.
-However, we also see that there is a slight increase in orders compared to the previous month, although this is due to two additional working days.
-Nevertheless, the construction industry assumes that the bottom will be reached in the fall and that bankruptcies in the industry will increase.
-Companies in the new construction and shell construction sector are particularly affected, as they are recording a significant decline in residential construction orders.
-Given this situation, it is crucial that the government acts urgently and takes appropriate measures to support the housing market and prevent further crises.
+The construction industry is currently facing major challenges caused by rising interest rates for construction loans, persistent inflation, and reduced government subsidies.
+These factors have led to a noticeable decline in orders, amounting to 5.7% compared to the previous year.
+However, we are also seeing a slight increase in orders compared to the previous month, which is attributable to two additional working days.
+Nevertheless, the construction industry anticipates that the low point will be reached in the autumn and that insolvencies in the sector will increase.
+Companies in the new construction and shell construction sectors are particularly affected, experiencing a significant drop in residential construction orders.
+Given this situation, it is crucial that the government acts urgently and implements appropriate measures to support the housing market and prevent further crises.

 Effects of rising interest rates and inflation

-Decrease in government subsidies
+Decline in government subsidies

 Measures to strengthen the construction industry

-1. Increasing lending opportunities
+1. Increase in lending opportunities

 3. Exemption from real estate transfer tax